A-Mahla/Logistic-Regression-Regularized-from-Scratch/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have the following installed:
+Ensure you have the following installed (see requirements.txt):
 - Python 3.x
 - numpy
 - pandas
+- matplolib
+- dill

 ### Installation
 Clone the repository to your local machine: